novelhan/ConstellationManagement/README.md

 The main scripts do not require the toolbox.

+## Acknowledgments
+This research was supported by the Advanced Technology R&D Center at Mitsubishi Electric Corporation.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details